vivekagr/AWS-SAA-C02-Course/README.md

 If it sees any user data, it executes this on launch of that instance.

 This is treated like any other script the OS runs.
-At the end of running the script, the instance will be in:
+At the end of running the script, the instance will either be in:

 - Running state and ready for service.

+or

 - Bad config but still likely running.
   - The instance will probably still pass its checks.
   - It will not be configured as you expected.

 #### User Data Key Points

-EC2 doesn't know what the user data contains, it's just a block of data.
+- EC2 doesn't know what the user data contains, it's just a block of data.
-The user data is not secure, anyone can see what gets passed in.
+- The user data is not secure, anyone can see what gets passed in.
 For this reason it is important not to pass passwords or long term credentials.

-User data is limited to 16 KB in size.
+- User data is limited to 16 KB in size.
 Anything larger than this will need to pass a script to download the larger set of data.

-User data can be modified if you stop the instance, change the user data, then restart the instance.
+- User data can be modified if you stop the instance, change the user data, then restart the instance.
 This won't be executed since the instance has already started.

 #### Boot-Time-To-Service-Time

 How quickly after you launch an instance is it ready for service?
-This includes the time for EC2 to configure the instance and any software downloads that are needed for the user.
+This includes the time for EC2 to provision the instance and any software downloads that are needed for the user.
 When looking at an AMI, this can be measured in minutes.

+Bootstrapping is about automating installation **after the launch** of the instance.
+- AMI -> Instance -> Bootstrapping
+- gives more configurability than AMI baking, but increases Post Launch Time (time needed for the installation/configuration to finish)

 AMI baking will front load the time needed by configuring as much as possible.
+- AMI baking -> AMI -> Instance
+- gives less configurability than Bootstrapping, but decreases Post Launch Time.
+We need to AMI bake installation/configuration which don't change across our instances and don't need to be configured.

+The optimal way is to combine both of these processes (bootstrapping and AMI baking)

 ### AWS::CloudFormation::Init